BuddiesOfBudgie/budgie-backgrounds/README.md

 - Must be licensed under CC0 or Public Domain.
 Specify which license the artwork is under.
 - Image must be 3840x2160 or higher.
+- Image must be in the JPEG format; other formats may be considered in the future.
 - If you are not the original author, you must provide the source: URL to the webpage hosting the image, direct download (if possible) to the image, name of author.
 - No brand names, trademarks, or logos.
 - No branding assets should be used as it should be assumed these works will be used across many installations of Budgie Desktop, regardless of the operating system.